nathanbouret/hifr1-genai/README.md

 4- Run the app as described above.
 Due to the preprocessing step, the app may take a few minutes to run.
 5- The steps 1, 2, 3, 4 are needed when add a new document into the corpus and they should be executed once.
 To return to the default running mode, You need to "Stop" the app -> set "vector_store_flag" to "True" in config.py file -> Launch the app again.

+## Deploy in Cloud Run

+To deploy from source, in your source code directory, execute the following command:

+    $ gcloud run deploy

+Answer the following propmts as follow:

+1. Reply y to enable the API.

+2. Source code location: press Enter to deploy the current folder.

+3. Service name: press Enter to accept the default name.

+4. Enable/Create the Artifact Registry API: respond y.

+5. Region: select us-central1.

+Normally you should be prompter to allow unauthenticated invocations, but for this project an authorization should be granted by the project owner.

+When the deployment is complete the command line displays the service URL.
+You can visit the deployed service by opening the service URL in a web browser.